ise-uiuc/Repilot/README.md

 ## ️⭐️ Artifact️

-For a more comprehensive guidance on how to use Repilot and how to reproduce the results in our paper, we greatly encourage you to check out our [artifact documentation](/README-Artifact.md).
+For more comprehensive guidance on how to use Repilot and how to reproduce the results in our paper, we greatly encourage you to check out our [artifact documentation](/README-Artifact.md).

 ## ⚠️ How to build and use Repilot from source?